martin-t/rec-wars/README.md

 If you notice a bug or have a suggestion, don't hesitate to [open an Issue](https://github.com/martin-t/rec-wars/issues/new).

 If you'd like to improve RecWars, feel free to make a [Pull Request](https://github.com/martin-t/rec-wars/pulls), I'll do my best to review it soon.
 I want to make RecWars highly configurable with many different gamemodes and balance settings votable by players.
-If you have a gameplay idea and don't suffer from the NIH syndrome, i'd be very happy to let you test it in RecWars.
+If you have a gameplay idea and don't suffer from the NIH syndrome, I'd be very happy to let you test it in RecWars.

 The Original Game
 -----------------